SovereignCloudStack/standards/Decisions/scs-XXXX-v1-requirements-for-sso-identity-federation.md

 be relying parties (OIDC terminology) of a protocol compliant identity provider (IdP).

-So the idea is, to run a SSO IdP as part of SCS to provide a dedicated point of entry for identites, which the SCS service layers can use as a common interface to consume external user identities.
+So the idea is, to run an SSO IdP as part of SCS to provide a dedicated point of entry for identites, which the SCS service layers can use as a common interface to consume external user identities.